vitiral/simple-quality/clean-code.md

 [is a bug][3])

 Commit these changes.
-You are now using industry best practices for code cleanliness - your teamates will thank you!
-Let's continue onto the next section where we will actually start designing something.
+You are now using industry best practices for code cleanliness - your future team mates will thank you!
+Let's continue onto the next section where we will actually build a component from scratch.

 [1]: https://www.python.org/dev/peps/pep-0008/
 [2]: http://pylint-messages.wikidot.com/all-codes